Stability of elastoviscoplastic plane Couette flow: Introduction

 The rest of the paper is organised as follows.
-In Sec.~\ref{sec:problem-formulation}, we derive the base state quantities and linearised perturbation equations.
-The numerical methodology utilised to solve the eigenvalue problem and its validation is described in Sec.~\ref{sec:Numerical methodology}.
-Section~\ref {sec:Results and Discussion} elaborates the stability results.
-The physical mechanism of the predicted instability is discussed in Sec.~\ref{sec:Physical Mechanism}.
+The base state quantities and linearised perturbation equations are derived in Sec.~\ref{sec:problem-formulation}.
+The numerical methodology utilised to solve the eigenvalue problem and its validation is discussed in Sec.~\ref{sec:Numerical methodology}.
+Section~\ref {sec:Results and Discussion} discusses the stability results, the physical mechanism responsible for the existence of the predicted instabilities, and the removal of the Hadamard instability.
 The salient results and implications of the present work are summarised in Sec.~\ref{sec:Conclusions}.